Peter’s Gardening tips for November

 Place grease bands or fruit tree grease around the trunks of apples and pears to stop winter/codling moth damage next year.
 Do the stake or cane too!

-Do Not Dig if you’re ground is very wet.
+Do not dig if your ground is very wet.
 Keep Off.
 It ruins the soil structure, compacts and starves the ground of oxygen, turning it into a smelly sludge!

 If you don’t want to dig, cover your veg patch with compost and let the worms do it for you.